pelzolga123/Enumerable-methods-RSpec/README.md

 <h1 align="center">RSpec Testing - Enumerable Module 👋</h1>

 ## About The Project
 Apply RSpec testing to the Enumerable module project.
-Introduction to TDD (Test Driven Development) and the RSpec testing framework.This project was completed as part of the [Microverse](https://www.microverse.org/) curriculum.
+Introduction to TDD (Test Driven Development) and the RSpec testing framework.
+This project was completed as part of the [Microverse](https://www.microverse.org/) curriculum.

 ## Built With
 * Ruby
 * RSpec

 ## Development